Unifi Network - Setup VLANs including IoT and access to Pi-hole

 There are a number of devices I want to deprive of access to the Internet, which I have described further in this note.
 This mainly concerns IoT devices.

-To make the VLANs work properly the first rule I created is to allow established/related sessions from client devices.
-And then I make sure that the traffic between all the networks is no longer possible.
-Disabling inter-VLAN routing is also described by Ubiquiti here.
+To make the vlans work properly the first rule I created is to allow established/related sessions from client devices.
+Then I made sure traffic between the networks is no longer possible.
+Blocking inter-VLAN routing is also described by Ubiquiti here.

 - Go to